steve8708/base/readme.md

 # JS vs Coffeescript

-Despite every example herein being in coffeescript, like any coffeescript library base.js does not require that you write any code in coffeescript.
-Just use the .extend() syntax instead (like backbone)
+Despite the examples herein being in coffeescript, like any other coffeescript library base.js does not require that you write any code in coffeescript.
+Just use the .extend() method to subclass Base classes

     :::javascript
     var View = Base.View.extend({